jaherron/skychat/README.md

 # SkyChat

-An app that enables chatting with Bluesky identities over the XMTP network.
+A proof of concept for chatting with Bluesky identities over the XMTP network.